dspasic/Pocs/README.md

 3. Contribute new features or update the wiki.

 > The code contribution process is not very formal.
 You just need to make sure that you follow the PSR-0, PSR-1, and PSR-2 coding guidelines.
 Any new code contributions must be accompanied by unit tests where applicable.

+# Credits

+The dashboard is a fork of the project [rlerdorf/opcache-status](https://github.com/rlerdorf/opcache-status).